You’re here because you have a question weighing on your mind…

 So trying to get your betta to eat – before the goldfish snarfs it’s food – AND ensure it gets separate food – is not a task for the fainthearted.

-The Best Way to House & Care for a Betta Fish
+Housing & Care for a Lone Betta Fish

 Your betta fish’s container really should have a minimum water volume size of 2 gallons, which allows the fish to have sufficient swimming space to prevent muscle atrophy.